 Engaging in this collaborative project-based approach results in many indirect outcomes that universally benefit school environments such as

 - immersing students in novel, interdisciplinary, hands-on learning

 - connecting students to a diverse group of volunteers and community members

 - transforming the school health culture

 A natural fit for a project is the maintenance of a school garden-if one already exists.
 If it doesn’t, then consider building a garden to create space for powerful food education.
 Other ideal ‘starter’ projects include a cooking crews or a food news team.

-What comes out of the project design phase is the project plan.
-This lays out the goal of the project, the timeline, and the roles and responsibilities for each participant (champion, Rebel Gardeners, other outside partners).
-It’s at the phase that the champion takes responsibility in ensuring that the procurement of all necessary equipment and supplies is coordinated.
+What comes out of the project design phase is a project plan that includes the goal of the project, the timeline, space/supply/resource needs, and the roles and responsibilities for each participant.
+With this plan in hand, the next step is to get principal approval.